The Integrated Communications Project (ICP)

 - enabling users to communicate across a range of devices, including smartphones, desktop computers, laptops, tablets and fixed handsets

-- providing integrated features such as instant messaging, display of availability and video communications
+- providing integrated features such as instant messaging, online presence, audio and video conference calls

 - allowing for integration with other communications technologies (including voice, video, email and calendaring systems).